 As part of a regional process coordinated by the Metropolitan Washington Council of Governments, County staff contribute data to the Cooperative Forecasting Program, including long-range forecasts of population, households and employment for Arlington.

 Arlington staff reviewed and provided comments to Fairfax County on a 37-unit townhouse development at 6060 Arlington Boulevard.
-The Comprehensive Plan Amendment was approved on July 25.
-Public Hearings on the rezoning will be held on Oct.
-12 by the Planning Commission and Oct.
-24 by the Board of Supervisors.
+The Board of Supervisors approved the Comprehensive Plan Amendment on July 25, and approved the rezoning on Oct.
+24.

 Arlington staff are reviewing Master Plan Amendment #2017-003 in the City of Alexandria for the North Potomac Yard Small Area Plan Update.
-The amendment will be heard by the Alexandria Planning Commission on June 6, 2017 and the City Council on June 13, 2017.
+The amendment was approved by the City Council on June 13, 2017.

 The update would allow for the existing Target and shopping center to remain for longer than originally planned and redevelopment to proceed on the former theater site including the new Metrorail station.
 Neighboring civic associations and the Crystal City Citizens Review Council have been notified.